 Great River Rescue Art Contest

 Great River Rescue is holding an art contest!
-We invite all children in Bemidji-area schools to create a poster with the important message that it is all our responsibility to care for animals.
+We invite all children in Bemidji and surrounding communities to create a poster which shares their vision for the world’s best animal shelter.

-- All children living within the Bemidji school district, grades K-12 are eligible, including children enrolled in public schools, private schools, charter schools, and home school.
+- All children living in the Greater Bemidji Area, grades K-12 are eligible, including children enrolled in public schools, private schools, charter schools, and home school.

 - Art must be 2-dimensional, on an 8 ½” x 11” or 10” x 12” surface.
 Art medium is open (e.g., crayon, marker, paint, charcoal, digital).